WalletScrutiny/WalletScrutinyCom/_hardware/justinmoon.bitboy.diy.md

 ## Analysis

 The website diybitcoinhardware.com describes this project as a work in progress, but it **hasn't been updated since September 4, 2019**.
-Furthermore, the project states that its currently focused on Bitcoin's testnot - and not mainnet.
+Furthermore, the project states that its currently focused on Bitcoin's testnet - and not mainnet.